kamalbuilds/private-venmode/README.md

 - **Recurring Gifts**: Set up continuous joy by scheduling recurring gifts, ensuring your loved ones or favorite charities are supported regularly.
 - **Charity Donations**: Directly support verified charities within the Mode ecosystem, leveraging the security and transparency of blockchain technology.
 - **Decentralized and Secure**: Built on the Layer3 chain, PrivateVenmode embodies the principles of decentralization and security, with every transaction secured through multisig wallets and overseen by a network of Orchestrators.
+- **Send Encrypted Messages on the L3 utilsing the FHE technology powered by Inco , Hyperlane and Kurtosis**

+Bridging the cyphertext takes - 1/3 rd ETH block

+ciphertext -> hash , data from L3 chain to inco

 ## Why PrivateVenmode on Mode?